lestermartin/oss-transform-processing-comparison/mapping/README.md

 +---------------+------------+----------+--+
 ```

-Create a new dataset with the following requirements _(more complicated scenarios such as data ranges, lookups, type conversion, **eliminating header rows**, etc are described in ()XXX DON'T FORGET TO ADD LINK TO Data Quality MARKDOWN FILE XXX)_
+Create a new dataset with the following requirements _(more complicated scenarios such as data ranges, lookups, type conversion, **eliminating header rows**, etc are described in [Data Quality](../data-quality/README.md))_

 * Change column names
   * `airport_code` to `airport_cd`